 "You realize, Mary," said the pastor, "that your interpretation of the New Covenant is entirely the opposite from what the Church traditionally teaches about this issue, because the Church teaches that we are already under the New Covenant and that we are under both the Great Commission and the New Covenant at the same time.
 What made you come up with this, Mary?" the pastor asked.

-“You always taught us to interpret everything in context, pastor, and Jeremiah 31:34 tells us that the context of the New Covenant is the afterlife, because only in the afterlife will there be no one left to witness to, but here on earth there are lots of people to witness to, right Pastor?
+“You did, pastor, because you always taught us to interpret everything in context, and Jeremiah 31:34 tells us that the context of the New Covenant is the AFTERLIFE, because only in the afterlife will there be no one left to witness to, but here on earth there are lots of people to witness to, right Pastor?
 Therefore, doesn’t the context of Jeremiah 31:34 prove that the Great Commission must END before the New Covenant can BEGIN and become operational?"
 Mary finished.

 “I certainly do want you to consider the context in every Bible passage you study, Mary.
 But honestly, whenever we pastors preach on the New Covenant, none of us ever addresses the particular context-issue you brought up, because it only confuses people and because…”